PsuAstro528/lab9/ex1.md

 using Pkg
 Pkg.develop(url="git@github.com:GITHUBID/ExamplePkg.jl.git")
 ```
-This will cause Julia to download the full git repository for this package into the dev directory (by default `~/.julia/dev/ExamplePkg`, but this is may be overwridden by your JULIA_DEPOT_PATH and/or JULIA_PKG_DEVDIR environment variables; On Roar Collab, we created a symlink to /storage/work/USERID/.julia).
+This will cause Julia to download the full git repository for this package into the dev directory (by default `~/.julia/dev/ExamplePkg`, but this is may be overwridden by your JULIA_DEPOT_PATH and/or JULIA_PKG_DEVDIR environment variables.).
 Now, you can change into that directory to pull, push, commit and use all other features of git.
 By comitting and pushing your code, you'll be updating the package on github.

 11. Add a link to the github Repo your new package below.